One of the most frequent questions we’re asked by trucker, concerns the owner operator vs company driver dilemma.

 - Money earned is all yours.
-The pay check you take home is your own.
+The paycheck you take home is your own.
 No truck payments, repair bills, oil changes, buy down deductible insurance, maintenance costs.

 - Easy to change jobs.
-If you don’t like the trucking company you are working for or the type of trucking jobs, you can simply walk away without the worry of breaking any contractual agreements or loosing money.
+If you don’t like the trucking company you are working for or the type of trucking jobs, you can simply walk away without the worry of breaking any contractual agreements or losing money.
 It’s simply a matter of finding another driving job, more to your liking.
 I think this is a HUGE perk for being a company driver.